zoom2ashish/chrome-response-mocker/README.md

 ### Start Configuration Api Server and Request Handler
   Execute `npm run start` to  start Configuration Api Server as well as request handler

+## How to use this tool

+Start Configuration Api Server and Chrome Request interceptr using above command.
+This will automatically launch Chrome browser instance with Chrome DevTools opened.
+Enter tartet URL in that chrome instance for which you want to intercept and mock the response.

+You the above mentioned API endpoints (and attached postman collection) to add/update configuration objects containing the URL pattern and desired responses.

 ## Other resources
   [Postman Collection for Configuration Sever APIs](postman_collection.json)